Exploring Choice Architecture and Converting Potential

 The Collaboration Between Thaler and Sunstein in Shaping Decision-Making Processes

-The collaboration between Richard Thaler and Cass Sunstein culminated in the influential book "Nudge," which explores how choice architecture can be utilized to improve decision-making outcomes.
+The collaboration between Richard Thaler and Cass Sunstein culminated in the influential book "Nudge," which explores how can be utilized to improve decision-making outcomes.
 Their partnership has highlighted the importance of structuring choices in ways that nudge consumers toward better choices in health, finance, and environmental behavior, laying the foundation for applying behavioral science in public policy and business strategy.

 How can Choice Architecture be Utilized to Improve Decision-Making?